I want to show you what we did in mustache land today.

 If you’d like the free recording sheet just click the picture!

 Subscribe to get our latest content by email.

 Success!
 Now check your email to confirm your subscription.

-A Kindergarten Smorgasboard MAKING 5 was last modified: September 29th, 2016 by Greg Smedley-Warren
+Decomposing Numbers and Making 5 was last modified: August 23rd, 2018 by Greg Smedley-Warren

 Howdy, I am Mr. Greg.
 I have been teaching for 11 years.
 I spent a year teaching fifth grade, two years in second grade and am now in my 9th year in Kindergarten.
 Kindergarten is my passion and my calling but honestly, that wasn’t how it started.
 Read the whole story >